algosup/2023-2024-project-4-sportshield-team-5/documents/quality-assurance/test-cases.md

 **Steps:**

 1. Ensure the anti-theft device is not in deep sleep mode and enable Phyphox on the "Audio Amplitude" tab.
-2. Move the SportShield development board of 5 centimeters in less than one second.
+2. Move the SportShield development board of 5 centimetres in less than one second.
 3. Note down the maximum value displayed on the chart.
-4. Reset the activity chart in Phyphox application using the "Clear History" button.
+4. Reset the activity chart in the Phyphox application using the "Clear History" button.
 5. Move the SportShield development board for 5 seconds.
 6. Note down the maximum value displayed on the chart.
-7. Comapre if the second sound level is equal or greater than the first sound level + 10dB.
+7. Compare if the second sound level is equal to or greater than the first sound level + 10dB.

 ### 8. Bluetooth connection